Learning a fun way with

 - Develops communication, reasoning, problem‐solving and co‐operative skills

 - Reduces stress and negative behaviour

-- Opportunities for more diverse, imaginative and creative play
+- Provides opportunities for more diverse, imaginative and creative play

-- Children grow a deeper appreciation, connection and understanding for the natural environment and take responsibility for it.
+- Offers a deeper appreciation, connection and understanding for the natural environment.

 Our students love spending time in EDEN: a huge nature play and learning space situated right on our school grounds.
 The idea for EDEN was initiated by our parents who realised the importance of increasing our students’ engagement with nature.